-- a series of terms (persons, places, concepts, dates) and images to be identified briefly (in 2-4 sentences) in relation to their significance for the history of Roman art, architecture, and urban organization; - one or more images to be labeled (for example, with the names of features in a Roman city); and - 3. one or more timelines of significant events or trends in the history of Roman art, architecture, and urban organization.
+- 1. a series of terms (persons, places, concepts, dates) and images to be identified briefly (in 2-4 sentences) in relation to their significance for the history of Roman art, architecture, and urban organization; - 2. a map to be labeled (for example, with the names of features in a Roman city); and - 3. a timeline of significant events or trends in the history of Roman art, architecture, and urban organization.